apache/nuttx/configs/samv71-xult/README.txt

      does not work if the D-Cache is configured in write-back mode; write- through mode is required.

-  8. And SPI slave driver as added on 2015-08-09 but has not been verified as of this writing.
+  8. An SPI slave driver as added on 2015-08-09 but has not been verified as of this writing.
+See discussion in include/nuttx/spi/slave.h and in the section entitle "SPI Slave" below.

 Serial Console
 ==============